 In this subject students assume the role of a designer-maker.
 They will acquire and apply knowledge of factors that influence design.
-Students will safely use a range of materials, tools, equipment and machines to transform these materials into useful products, while understanding the importance of environmental sustainability
+Students will safely use a range of materials, tools, equipment and machines to transform these materials into useful products, while understanding the importance of environmental sustainability.

-Unit 1 - Product re-design and sustainability
+Unit 1 - Sustainable Product Redevelopment

-- Redesign a bedside cabinet with the intention of improving the aesthetics, functionality or quality, including consideration of sustainability. - Evaluate material, tools, equipment and processes to make the re-designed cabinet, and compare the finished product with the original design.
+- Design and plan the redevelopment of a product with the intention of developing a different product with consideration of sustainability issues. - Select and apply materials, tools, equipment and processes to make a redeveloped product, and compare this with the original product.